rust-lang/book/nostarch/chapter20.md

 The `quote!` macro also provides some very cool templating mechanics: we can enter `#name`, and `quote!` will replace it with the value in the variable `name`.
 You can even do some repetition similar to the way regular macros work.
 Check out the `quote` crate’s docs at *https://docs.rs/quote* for a thorough introduction.

 We want our procedural macro to generate an implementation of our `HelloMacro` trait for the type the user annotated, which we can get by using `#name`.
 The trait implementation has the one function `hello_macro`, whose body contains the functionality we want to provide: printing `Hello, Macro!
 My name is` and then the name of the annotated type.

 The `stringify!` macro used here is built into Rust.
 It takes a Rust expression, such as `1 + 2`, and at compile time turns the expression into a string literal, such as `"1 + 2"`.
-This is different from `format!` or `println!`, macros which evaluate the expression and then turn the result into a `String`.
+This is different than `format!` or `println!`, macros which evaluate the expression and then turn the result into a `String`.
 There is a possibility that the `#name` input might be an expression to print literally, so we use `stringify!`.
 Using `stringify!` also